-World wide there are 2320 species, and in Europe there are 81 species in 8 genera.
+World wide there are 2320 species of wolf spider, about 200 species in mainland U. S. and Canada, in Europe there are 81 species in 8 genera, and in Britain there are 38 species.
 All Lycosids are hunting spiders, so they do not trap their prey in a web.
 They are commonly known as wolf spiders.
 Usually they have a dense covering of short hairs and can run very fast.
 They tend to hunt by day, and hide under stones etc. during the night.
 Most will eat from 5 - 15 small insects each day.
 In California the wolf spider Pardosa ramulosa is an important predator of leafhoppers.

 Lycosids do use silk to make their egg sac (see a photograph of a female with her egg sac below), and some line their burrows with silk.
 They can run fast, and some can jump short distances.
 In the UK some will bite humans if they find a patch of soft skin, but they are not dangerous.
 Lycosid females carry the eggs sac around with them attached to their spinnerets (see the photograph below).
 Usually the 4th pair, or rearmost legs are the longest.

-They also need good eyesight for mating.
-The male locates a female by pheromones, but he does not rush up to her.
+Wolf spiders need good eyesight for mating.
+The male locates a female by detecting pheromones, but he does not rush up to her.
 Instead he stops a short distance from her and signals her raising and lowering his palps and legs in a sort of semaphore courtship display, see the drawing below.

 Only if his display is satisfactory, and she has not already mated, will the female accept him.
 If not she will chase him off, if he is lucky, or lead him on and capture him for food if he is not.
 It is not an easy life being a mature male wolf spider!

-Most Lycosid females carry their egg sac around with them attached to their spinnerets by silk as shown in the photographs on the right and below.
+Most Lycosid females carry their egg sac around with them attached to their spinnerets by silk as shown in the photographs above and below.
 The egg sac is often beige and about the size of a small dried pea or large lentil.
 It is the light colour of the egg sac that makes the females easy to spot.

-She will carry them around on her body for a week or so before they disperse.
+She will carry them around on her body for a week or so before they disperse, and during this time the spiderlings will not feed.
 Ballooning is a common method of dispersal.

 Lycosid females continue to hunt with their egg sac attached to their spinnerets, and even when they may have as many as 50 spiderlings clinging to the hairs on their abdomen!